 With the right approach and outlook, lasting gym motivation is achievable and can help enhance your workout experience.
 There are plenty of ways to find motivation, so read on for the best tips on discovering gym motivation that works for you!

-Why Do People Fail To Find Lasting Gym Motivation?
+Why Do I Have No Gym Motivation?

 The reason why people fail with their good intentions lies in many areas.
 But the overriding reason is the same for virtually everyone.
 It’s not laziness or needing more time.
 The reason is that they don’t approach it strategically.
 First, they imagine what it would be like to be fit and think: from now on, I want to work out more often, and then I’ll get fit.
 Next, they go to the gym a few times and realize how difficult, time-consuming, and exhausting the whole process actually is.
 The high expectations are quickly thrown overboard, and it becomes more challenging each time.
 More time passes between each workout, and eventually, the subscription expires unused.